5/1/2025

 Chief Executive Officer

-Thank you, Sherry, and thank you everybody for joining us for our fourth quarter 2024 earnings call.
+Thank you, Sherry, and thank you, everybody, for joining us for our fourth quarter 2024 earnings call.
 With me on the call is Joe Pooler, our CFO.
-In 2024, Cohen & Company Capital Markets, our full-service boutique investment bank, which we refer to as CCM, continue to grow market share as an advisor, agent, and expanding into underwriting initial public offerings.
-While CCM revenue was down compared to the third quarter of 2024, our actions to strengthen the business throughout the year generated full year CCM revenue of $38.9 million from nearly 50 clients and almost doubled the full year 2023 CCM revenue of 21.9 million.
-Despite continuing elevated mortgage rates and lower levels of mortgage origination, we were able to grow our mortgage business in 2024, ending the year with a gestation repo book of 2.7 billion, more than 30% from December 2023.
+In 2024, Cohen & Company Capital Markets, our full-service boutique investment bank, which we refer to as CCM, continued to grow market share as an advisor, agent, and expanding into underwriting initial public offerings.
+While CCM revenue was down compared to the third quarter of 2024, our actions to strengthen the business throughout the year generated full-year CCM revenue of $38.9 million from nearly 50 clients and almost doubled the full-year 2023 CCM revenue of $21.9 million.
+Despite continued elevated mortgage rates and lower levels of mortgage origination, we were able to grow our mortgage business in 2024, ending the year with a gestation repo book of $2.7 billion, up more than 30% from December 2023.
 We remain confident about our future earnings potential and are focused on enhancing long-term sustained value for our stockholders, including through continued payment of our quarterly dividend.
 Now I will turn the call over to Joe to walk through this quarter's financial highlights in more detail.

 speaker